ecr007/English-World/Phrases-Vocabulary/D.md

-- Do you have any regrets in your life? means feeling sorry or disappointed about something that you did or didn't do in the past. | My response: Everything happens for a reason.
+Do you have any regrets in your life? means feeling sorry or disappointed about something that you did or didn't do in the past. | My response: Everything happens for a reason.

+Deserve: (verb) (deserved) do something or have or show qualities worthy of.
+E.g: She worked hard all year and deserved a promotion.